Server (NestJS app)

 });

-export type RpcApp = InferNestRpcRouterApp<typeof appRouter>;
+export type Manifest = typeof manifest;

-Note: The nested keys you define here are the exact paths the client will use.
+Note: The nested keys you define here are the paths the client will use.
 For the example above, method access becomes: `rpc.user.queries.getUser(...)`.

-3) Mount the RPC controller (server)
+3) Initialize RPC before NestFactory.create (server)

-// app.module.ts
+// main.ts

-import { Module } from '@nestjs/common';
+import { NestFactory } from "@nestjs/core";

-import { NestRPCModule } from '@nestjs-rpc/server';
+import { AppModule } from "./app.module";

-import { appRouter } from './nest-rpc.config';
+import { nestRpcInit } from "@nestjs-rpc/server";

 4) Create a typed client (client)